Current local COVID-19 alert level

 While COVID-19 is a mild illness for many people, it can be devastating for others, particularly our older and most vulnerable residents.
 It is therefore crucial that everyone in Croydon acts now to protect themselves, their friends, family and wider community.

-Unfortunately, during these times we can see an increase in crime and scams that target the elderly and vulnerable.
 We have information and support to keep our community safe during this time.

 Government and NHS data